Sukumaru/BC_imaging/5_AtypicalMatching/README.md

 The files are as follows:
 * [`HD-KM-PLots.ipynb`](HD-KM-PLots.ipynb): Kaplan-Meier Plot for the TNBC and LumA subtypes for TCGA-BRCA and METAABRIC dataset.

-* [`HD-KM-PLots.ipynb`](HD-KM-PLots.ipynb): Kaplan-Meier Plot for the TNBC and LumA subtypes for TCGA-BRCA and METAABRIC dataset.

 * [`label_transfer.ipynb`](label_transfer.ipynb): Transferring labels from Basel data to TCGA-BRCA and METAABRIC dataset

 * [`limma_METABRIC.ipynb`](limma_METABRIC.ipynb): Differential analysis of METABRIC dataset on TNBC and LumA subtypes